COMMENT ON JAMES GALBRAITH PAPER:

 In this way, the most crucial issue, the subject of, "what is actually human creativity?" is omitted from his argument.
 This omission is consistent with the currently accepted practice of Professor Galbraith's presumably leading rivals in that profession today.
 That omission is the topic on which my attention is focused here.

 There could be no particular reason to consider Professor Galbraith's omission of that crucial point as scandalous, since the subject of creativity as such does not actually exist as a usual topic in any part of higher education today.
-I am thus, so far, a unique authority in this subject of economy, one who has already had unique success as a forecaster in exposing the error of practice responsible for the presently most crucial national and world economic crisis:
+I am thus, so far, a unique authority in this subject of economy, one who has already had unique success as a forecaster in exposing the error of practice responsible for the presently most crucial national and world economic crisis: the prevalent, vicious error of assuming that real economic processes could be treated as being essentially a subject of statistical analysis of monetary, or other functions.
+Professor Galbraith has implicitly recognized a needed correction for a key aspect of this problem, as the very title of his piece emphasizes.
+He intends to adopt a biophysical, rather than monetary basis for economy; but, despite that excellent intention, he has overlooked the crucial issue involved, that of creativity, properly defined, as such.
+I explain.

 The Question Before Us Now: